Minard Castle

 Sparrowhawk - Resident.
 At least one pair breeding.

-Buzzard - Resident.
+Common Buzzard - Resident.
 At least one pair breeding.

-Osprey -Has been reported.
+Osprey - Has been reported.

 Kestrel - Occasional visitor.